HeartBankAcademy/consensys-academy/README.md

 Angular: 6.1.1

 ### To Test
-start up ganache-cli from another terminal in project dir
+make sure ganache-cli is running in another terminal

-in same project dir run
+in project dir run (NB running test does compile and migrate)

-truffle compile
+    ```

-truffle migrate
+    truffle test

-truffle test  (running this does compile and migrate)
+    ```

 If all ok should get 15 successful tests